fgrehm/blog/_posts/2013-05-24-stop-wasting-bandwidth-with-vagrant-cachier.md

 >
 > Please keep in mind that this plugin won't do magic, if you are compiling things during provisioning or manually downloading packages that does not fit into a "cache bucket" you won't see that much of improvement.

+_**UPDATE**: Please refer to the project's [docs](http://fgrehm.viewdocs.io/vagrant-cachier/how-does-it-work) for the most up-to-date information about it.
+Things have changed a bit lately and are likely to change a bit more ;)_

 ## Show me the numbers!